The Best Outdoor Restaurant in Every State

-The coronavirus pandemic is far from over, but more and more states are reopening.
-And while it's not safe to eat at a restaurant indoors, many restaurants are lowering the risks for diners and employees by having people eat outside.
+As more and more people get the coronavirus vaccine, states are continuing the reopening process.
+But the pandemic isn't over yet, and if you aren't fully vaccinated, you might be wary of indoor dining.
+Fortunately, many restaurants are lowering the risks for diners and employees by having people eat outside.
 If you're ready to get back to (somewhat) normal, we've rounded up the best outdoor restaurant in every state.

 And whatever you do, be sure to avoid The Very Worst Coronavirus Hot Spot in Every State.

 The site of family games and activities, plus live music every night on the main stage, The Hangout is open with picnic tables positioned to take advantage of those beach breezes.
 Try the Alabama Wagyu burger, sustainably farmed locally from a line of descendants of Kobe beef cows, or eat with the kids for their Princess and Pirate's breakfast hosted by staff every morning.
 With outside events on the schedule all the time, even in the Alabama beach off-season, this spot is full of fun.

 And if you're looking for more dining ideas, don't miss The Best Breakfast in Every State.

 Want to see a replica of the iconic bus from the movie Into the Wild?
 The 49th State Brewing Co. has one on display at their Denali location, nestled just ten miles from the entrance of Denali National Park.
 (The real bus appears to be headed to a Fairbanks museum.)